 We went to marriage counselor after marriage counselor, pastor after pastor, most telling us that I was the problem for his pornography addiction, and if I made myself more available to his demands everything would be okay.
 NOT!
 There were lots of red flags, but I was always told by everyone, even my parents, to stay with this man.
 Seven years later, I had lived through multiple affairs, venereal diseases, and giving into his sickening demands, but when I learned he had turned his dreaded addiction onto our three year old daughter that was the last straw!
+Child abuse is huge by partners.
+Watch out!
 (Check out Lisa's book based on these true events.)
 "The Pictures that Destroy the Mind"

 Some memories come back to haunt you when you're healing.

 After 26 years of bullying, sexual abuse, emotional abuse, and domestic violence, I started to take my life back.
 A single mother of 3, passed my GED, went onto college, maintained a 4.0, but then I began having these horrible freaky episodes in class, when I was at the store, anywhere, everywhere.
 I thought I was going crazy, having a heart attack, or dying.
 I couldn't breathe.
 I'd get all sweaty.
 My brain would go foggy.
 Everything would get swimmy.
 I felt faint.
 For two years I locked myself in my house afraid to go anywhere.
 I later learned I had severe panic attacks--Post Traumatic Stress Disorder from all the trauma I faced in life.
 For once I was safe, so my mind couldn't deal with letting me go back out into harms way.

 Some memories motivate us to move in the right direction.